What To Do If Your Child Gets A Tick (video interview)

 a pen (draw a circle around the bite area so you can remember where it was and monitor it)

 Deep Immune For Kids (use this to give the immune system some support until you can get to medical help)

-We should all be concerned about lyme, but I hope our concern will lead us to strategy rather than panic.
+We should all be aware about lyme, but I hope our concern will lead us to strategy rather than panic.
 It's important to know what infection looks like and what your options for treatment are.

 But the best thing to focus on is supporting the resilience of your child's body.
 The strength of the immune system is a key factor in how the body will respond to lyme and lyme co-infections, should it contract the bacteria.